Influenza (flu) vaccine

 The influenza vaccine should not be given to anyone who:

-• Had a life-threatening reaction (such as anaphylaxis) to a previous dose of the influenza vaccine.
+• Had a life-threatening reaction (such as anaphylaxis) to a previous dose or to any ingredients of the vaccine or its container.

 • Has a history of Guillain-Barre Syndrome (GBS) within six weeks of receiving any influenza vaccine.
 GBS is a rare condition that can lead to muscle weakness and paralysis.